Consumer medicine information

 ASPEN METHADONE SYRUP given to the mother during labour can cause breathing problems and signs of withdrawal in the newborn.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
-Your doctor may have prescribed it for another reason.

 ASPEN METHADONE SYRUP is only available with a doctor's prescription.

-Do not take ASPEN METHADONE SYRUP if:
+Do not use ASPEN METHADONE SYRUP if:

+• you have ever had an allergic reaction to methadone hydrochloride, any other opioid drug or any of the ingredients listed toward the end of this leaflet.
 Symptoms of an allergic reaction may include shortness of breath, wheezing or difficulty in breathing; swelling of the face, lips, tongue or any other parts of the body; rash, itching or hives on the skin.

 • you have any other medical condition including: